rpy2/rpy2/doc/source/introduction.rst

-   Under the hood, the variable `pi` is gotten by default from the R *base* package, unless an other variable with the name `pi` was created in the `globalEnv`.
+   Under the hood, the variable `pi` is gotten by default from the R *base* package, unless an other variable with the name `pi` was created in R's `.globalEnv`.
 The Section :ref:`robjects-environments` tells more about that.

    Also note that pi is not a scalar but a vector of length 1